kings-cs/CS380-F17-MaloneySean/README.md

 </table>

 5. Current Limitations: May not function for file formats not explicitly listed.
 Histogram Equalization only works on grayscale images.
+Something is wrong with the timing being reported by Radix Sort (and hence algorithms that rely on Radix).

 6. Testing:
 	Test classes can be found in the ohCrop.tests pacakage.